mubaidr/mubaidr.js.org/content/blog/3-vite-vue3-browser-extension-v3.md

 ---
 title: Kickstart Your Browser Extension Development
-description: Are you looking for a quick and efficient way to start building browser extensions with modern web technologies?
-Introducing our **Vite-powered WebExtension Starter Template**!
+description: Quickly start building browser extensions with Vite, Vue 3, and Manifest V3.
+Discover a feature-rich, accessible starter template for modern web extension development.
 headline: Kickstart Your Browser Extension Development with Vite, Vue 3, and Manifest V3
 abstract: Our template is pre-packed with essential features, making it easier for you to focus on developing your extension rather than setting up the environment.
 date: 2024-08-13T12:00:00
 dateUpdated: ""
 author: Muhammad Ubaid Raza